 Different Types of Loans for Different Types of Homes

-First up, it’s important to note that there are two basic options available when it comes to a new construction financing.
+First, it’s important to note that there are two basic types of loans available based on the type of home that you are going to purchase.
 The first is custom home financing, which is where the buyer owns the land and the house.
 The second is going through a tract home builder –which is where the builder owns the home during the construction process.

 In very rare cases, the builder will be willing to carry the financing for the project.
 But this is usually only the case with large tract builders.
 With this option, you’d lose the flexibility that you’d have with a custom builder.